 - really good sound quality

 - you can fold these headphones which makes traveling with them not that big of a deal

 - sound quality drops significantly when you turn of the noise cancelling feature

 Sony Noise Canceling OH Headphones is another model of inexpensive active noise-cancelling headphones.
-Reviewers like the sound quality of these and are pretty happy about the noise-cancelling abilities.
-Obviously they won’t cancel outside noises as good as Bose headphones do, but Bose cost a few times as much.
-The thing might be a bit of an issue is that these headphones aren’t full over-the-ear ones, so the noise reduction they offer isn’t that great and could be better if these were covering entire ears.
-When it comes to batteries, it needs 1 AAA battery in order to work.
+Reviewers like the sound quality and are pretty happy about the noise-cancelling abilities.
+Obviously, they won’t cancel outside noises as good as Bose headphones do, but Bose cost a few times as much.
+These headphones aren’t full over-the-ear ones, so the noise reduction they offer isn’t that great.
+It could be better if these were covering entire ears.
+When it comes to batteries, it needs 1 AAA battery to work.

 Here’s what one of the buyers wrote about these headphones in a review on Amazon: